SMS Derfflinger: Bombardment of Scarborough, Hartlepool, and Whitby

 On 26 August 1914, the German light cruiser Magdeburg had run aground in the Gulf of Finland; the wreck was captured by the Russian navy, which found code books used by the German navy, along with navigational charts for the North Sea.
 The Russians passed these documents to the Royal Navy, whose cryptographic unit—Room 40—began decrypting German signals.
 On 14 December, they intercepted messages relating to the planned bombardment of Scarborough.
 The exact details of the plan were unknown, and the British assumed the High Seas Fleet would remain safely in port, as in the previous bombardment.
 Vice Admiral David Beatty's four battlecruisers, supported by the 3rd Cruiser Squadron and the 1st Light Cruiser Squadron, along with the 2nd Battle Squadron's six dreadnoughts, were to ambush Hipper's battlecruisers.

 During the night of 15 December, the main body of the High Seas Fleet encountered British destroyers.
-Fearing a nighttime torpedo attack, Admiral Ingenohl ordered the ships to retreat.
+Fearing a nighttime torpedo attack, Ingenohl ordered the ships to retreat.
 Hipper was unaware of Ingenohl's reversal, and so he continued with the bombardment.
 Upon reaching the British coast, Hipper's battlecruisers split into two groups.
 Derfflinger and Von der Tann went south to shell Scarborough and Whitby while Seydlitz, Moltke, and Blücher went north to shell Hartlepool.
 By 09:45 on the 16th, the two groups had reassembled, and they began to retreat eastward.